GLOBAL MARKETS-Global shares rise as earnings boost, U.S. dollar hits 20-year high

 By Chris Prentice and Tom Wilson

-WASHINGTON/LONDON, April 28 (Reuters) - The U.S. dollar touched its highest level since 2002 on Thursday, as Wall Street rose and European shares moved off six-week lows as strong earnings reports offset gloomy U.S. economic data.
+WASHINGTON/LONDON, April 28 (Reuters) - The U.S. dollar touched a two-decade high against rivals on Thursday, as Wall Street rallied and European shares rose from six-week lows with strong earnings reports offseting gloomy U.S. economic data.

 The yen JPY=EBS dropped to a 20-year low after the Bank of Japan vowed to buy unlimited amounts of 10-year bonds daily to defend its yield target.
 The bank's strengthening of its commitment to ultra-low interest rates sent the U.S. dollar to a fresh high, weakened emerging market currencies and pushed borrowing costs for U.S. dollars in currency derivatives markets sharply higher.

-Oil prices rallied after reports that Germany is no longer opposed to an embargo on Russian oil, which could further tighten global supplies.
+Oil prices settled higher on the increased likelihood that Germany will join other European Union member states in an embargo on Russian oil, which could further tighten supplies in the already-stressed global crude market.
 O/R

-Technology stocks gained on strong earnings, led by a rally in Facebook parent Meta Platforms FB.O, which was up nearly 19%.
+Technology stocks gained on strong earnings.
+Shares of Facebook parent Meta Platforms Inc FB.O surged after the company reported a larger-than-expected profit on Wednesday.

+Apple Inc AAPL.O, the world's most valuable company, and e-commerce giant Amazon.com Inc AMZN.O both rallied ahead of their quarterly reports, though Amazon tumbled about 10% in extended trade after the company forecast current-quarter sales below estimates. .N

 "Trade, inventories and government spending all dragged, but the consumer held up and business investment was strong.
 The shift to services spending bodes well for inflation moving forward, and core PCE came in a bit light.
 The big headline miss also gives the Fed some breathing room."